 Opera News calls director Jeffrey Marc Buchman "a formidable talent.”, and the South Florida Classical Review claims "Buchman has mastered an art beyond the powers of many directors".
 He is in demand as much for new opera as he is for fresh, compelling productions of the operatic classics.
 Constantly pushing the limits of the performing arts, his innovation puts him at the forefront of a new era in directing, including endeavors that include serving as Artistic Director for the dynamic multimedia arena event entitled “Live Arts”, that involved some 1,200 performers on 4 stages, including the Grand Rapids Symphony, Grand Rapids Ballet, Opera Grand Rapids and Broadway Grand Rapids.

-In contemporary opera, he has recently created productions of As One (Laura Kaminsky) for Hawaii Opera Theatre and Opera Colorado, 27 (Ricky Ian Gordon) for Michigan Opera Theatre, No Exit by Andy Vores (named "One of the Best & Brightest of 2014") for Florida Grand Opera, and the world-premieres of Tesla, Fairy Tales: Songs of the Dandelion Woman, and Intelligent Systems (named one of the "Most Innovative Productions of 2015"), all by Carson Kievman.
+In contemporary opera, he has recently created productions of As One (Laura Kaminsky) for Hawaii Opera Theatre and Opera Colorado, 27 (Ricky Ian Gordon) for Michigan Opera Theatre, No Exit by Andy Vores (named "One of the Best & Brightest of 2014") for Florida Grand Opera, and the world-premieres of three operas - Tesla, Fairy Tales: Songs of the Dandelion Woman, and Intelligent Systems (named one of the "Most Innovative Productions of 2015"), all by composer Carson Kievman.

-Recent engagements have included Eugene Onegin, Rigoletto, La bohème and Die Zauberflöte for Florida Grand Opera, Carmen for Atlanta Opera, Tosca for Opera Tampa, Carmen for Opera Carolina, Il barbiere di Siviglia for Lyric Opera Baltimore, La bohème, Carmen and L'Elisir d'Amore for Toledo Opera, Romeo et Juliette, La fille du regiment, Suor Angelica and Gianni Schicchi for Intermountain Opera, Manon Lescaut and Turandot for Mobile Opera, Il barbiere di Siviglia and La tragédie de Carmen for Syracuse Opera, Cold Sassy Tree for Sugar Creek Symphony & Song, Rigoletto and South Pacific for Anchorage Opera, Il barbiere di Siviglia for the Orlando Philharmonic, La Cenerentola for Green Mountain Opera Festival, Don Giovanni and Le nozze di Figaro for the Miami Summer Music Festival, and La bohème, Carmen, Le nozze di Figaro, Turandot, Die Zauberflöte, Don Pasquale, Trovatore, Madama Butterfly and Faust for Opera Naples, which the critics claimed "set a new standard for the company".
+Other recent engagements have included Eugene Onegin, Rigoletto, La bohème and Die Zauberflöte for Florida Grand Opera, Carmen for Atlanta Opera, Tosca for Opera Tampa, Carmen for Opera Carolina, Il barbiere di Siviglia for Lyric Opera Baltimore, La bohème, Carmen and L'Elisir d'Amore for Toledo Opera, Romeo et Juliette, La fille du regiment, Suor Angelica and Gianni Schicchi for Intermountain Opera, Manon Lescaut and Turandot for Mobile Opera, Il barbiere di Siviglia and La tragédie de Carmen for Syracuse Opera, Cold Sassy Tree for Sugar Creek Symphony & Song, Rigoletto and South Pacific for Anchorage Opera, Il barbiere di Siviglia for the Orlando Philharmonic, La Cenerentola for Green Mountain Opera Festival, Don Giovanni and Le nozze di Figaro for the Miami Summer Music Festival, and La bohème, Carmen, Le nozze di Figaro, Turandot, Die Zauberflöte, Don Pasquale, Trovatore, Madama Butterfly and Faust for Opera Naples, which the critics claimed "set a new standard for the company".

 Jeffrey Marc Buchman's work with young singers has been extensive.
 In addition to working with apprentices at both Sarasota Opera and Chautauqua Opera, he has created new productions of Roméo et Juliette, La traviata, Die Zauberflöte and Don Giovanni for the Academy of Vocal Arts in Philadelphia, Le convenienze ed inconvenienze teatrale (Donizetti) for Seattle Opera, Carmen, La bohème and La traviata for the Indiana University Jacobs School of Music, Hansel & Gretel for Sarasota Opera, Don Giovanni for UCLA Herb Alpert School of Music, La bohème for Florida Grand Opera's studio artist program, L'elisir d'amore and La traviata for Cincinnati Conservatory of Music's Summer Program, Cosi fan Tutte and Die Zauberflöte for the Brevard Music Festival, Die Zauberflöte, Hansel & Gretel, Amelia Goes to the Ball, The Bartered Bride, La Divina, Lo speziale, Die Fledermaus and Cosí fan Tutte for the New World School of the Arts, and he is currently stage director and assistant professor at the University of Miami Frost School of Music, where he has created new productions of Suor Angelica, Gianni Schicchi, Mavra (Stravinsky), Ainadamar (Golijov), The Light in the Piazza, and an award-winning production of Cendrillon.